 These differences culminated in a dramatic meeting in 1962 with Daya Mata and Tara Mata, at which Kriyananda was expelled from SRF, and instructed both to sever all connection with his brother-disciples at SRF and to refrain thenceforth from serving Paramhansa Yogananda in any capacity.

-Swami Kriyananda wrote a detailed account about the reason for this separation in his book Go On Alone: A Struggle Between Personal Integrity and the Demand for Conformity.
+Swami Kriyananda wrote a detailed account about the reason for this separation in his book Go On Alone: A Struggle Between Personal Integrity and Group Conformity.
 You can also read an abridged account by clicking on the button below.Read More

 In 1990, Self-Realization Fellowship sued Ananda in federal court over Ananda’s right to represent Paramhansa Yogananda and to share his teachings.
 The battle, though superficially over legal technicalities involving copyrights and trademarks, was actually about religious freedom.
 Could a single organization claim ownership and total control over Yogananda’s teachings, his name, and even the man himself?